 Benefits of the Lumin CPAP Mask Cleaner

-Why consider adding a Lumin UV Mask Cleaner to your CPAP cleaning regimen?
-We took a look at customer feedback and found the following benefits:
+Why consider adding a Lumin UV CPAP Cleaner to your CPAP cleaning regimen?
+Here are some key points that customers have loved:

-- Safely Cleans Equipment With a UV Light System
+- Safely Disinfects Equipment With a UV Light System

 - Quick, Five-Minute Cycle